by Andrea M. Darcy

 The important lessons here seems to be moderation and responsibility.
 Using Facebook is a choice, as is the way we use it.
 As more information about the affect of Facebook on our minds and moods is released, perhaps the next wave will be conscious usage.
 One can imagine Apps to help us have control over how Facebook affects us, and people uniting to find ways to make Facebook a place that doesn’t just make us smile with uplifting quotes and cat videos, but is tweaked to have a positive affect on our brain.

 But what seems certain is that there is still much more to come.
 As the difference in the studies done when Facebook was only five years old compared to recent studies shows, the affect Facebook has us on is still changing.
 The way we use Facebook and the interface itself changes, so it’s inevitable there is more to come about the way Facebook affects us.

-Intrigued?
-Have something more to say about the negative effects of Facebook?
-Share them below, we love hearing from you.
-Or, just love this piece?
+Love this piece?
 Share it!
 At Harley Therapy we are committed to making emotional health as natural to talk about as physical health and we appreciate you helping us spread the word.

 Andrea M. Darcy is a mental health advocate and writer who find social media far too addictive.